ccaroon/sixpence/README.md

 This is version 2 of Sixpence.
 It abandons [Electron][electron] for [Flutter][flutter] using [flet][Flet].

-Sixpence is a cross-platform application and can be built to run on Linux, Windows or MacOS.
+Sixpence is a cross-platform application and can be built to run on Linux, MS Windows or MacOS.

+However, it's only been tested on Linux & MaxOS.
+It will likely have issues on MS Windows.

 Sixpence exists because I couldn't find another application to manage my budget the way **I** wanted to manage my budget.
 I built it for myself, my use case.